UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/async-programming.md

 So what does this mean and what is going on?
 From a working knowledge perspective, we can explain it as follows:

-- An awaitable method is asynchronous.
+- An awaitable method is asynchronous and non-blocking.
 - When invoked, it will typically perform some background task (such as a download).
 The details of this are typically hidden from the developer.
    - At this point, let us say we have reached _POINT A_ in the code.
-   - Execution does not moved beyond _POINT A_, but instead of blocking, control will be yielded to the event queue so that other events (including the UI) can be processed responsively
+   - Execution does not move beyond _POINT A_, but instead of blocking, control will be yielded to the event queue so that other events (including the UI) can be processed responsively
-- When the background task has completed, an event will be added to the event queue (details are hidden from the developer)
+- When the background task has completed, an event will be added to the event queue (details are again hidden from the developer)
-   - When event is processed, it will resume execution from _POINT A_
+   - When event is processed, __it will resume execution from POINT A_
    - The asynchronous method can even return a result as if it were synchronous code

 In other words, we can write code in a simple and sequential style as `v1`, with all the benefits of `v2`.
 We let the C#.NET compiler and runtime handle all the call-backs and events for us.